mpaiva/blog/_pages/about.md

 I lead a team of talented designers and researchers.
 My goal as their leader is to remove any obstacles and allow them to learn, grow and become new leaders.

-UKG is global organization creating software for the Human Capital Management industry.
-I oversee teams creating experiences for its talent acquisition, performance development and learning products.
+UKG is a global organization creating experiences for the Human Capital Management industry.
+I oversee the UX teams for Talent Acquisition, Talent Management, HR, Payroll and Great Places to Work.

 ---

 <small class="break">Current happiness</small>

+#### Public Speaking

+As a public speaker, I host frequent meet-ups and contribute in UX and Accessibility conferences worldwide, educating the community on Inclusive and Accessible Design.
+Contributions include:

+<small>38th Annual CSUN Assistive Technology Conference (2023)</small>

+Rapid Prototyping with Accessibility in Mind – Stop using Lorem Ipsum.
+It creates barriers (https://nolatin.com/)

+<small>37th Annual CSUN Assistive Technology Conference (2022)</small>

+Rapid Prototyping with Accessibility in Mind – Tools and methods UX professionals can use to shift-left.

+<small>ICT Accessibility Testing Symposium 2020</small>

+Awarded best presentation on "Focus-first: a new front-end approach" (https://wtfoc.us/)

+<small>Tulane University – Design Thinking for Social Innovation (2020)</small>

+Designing for your Future-self - In this time-travel activity, the goal is to create empathy about general disabilities and individual preferences, and how to apply that in the Design practice.
+I take the audience back to their childhood and then to their older-selves to have a conversation about their current disabilities and health advices.

 #### UX Community Leader